firedrakeproject/petsc_petsc4py_sprint/src/binding/petsc4py/docs/source/petsc_python_types.rst

 Here we discuss details about Python-aware PETSc types that can be used within the library.

-In particular, we discuss matrices, preconditioners, Krylov solvers, and nonlinear solvers.
+In particular, we discuss matrices, preconditioners, Krylov solvers, nonlinear solvers and ODE integrators.

 The low-level, Cython implementation exposing the Python methods is contained in